nerlfield/wild-gaussian-splatting/README.md

 # Wild Gaussian Splatting

-This project merges DUSt3R's capabilities in camera parameter estimation and point cloud creation with the 3D scene representation efficiency of Gaussian splatting.
+This project merges [DUSt3R](https://github.com/nerlfield/dust3r)'s capabilities in camera parameter estimation and point cloud creation with the 3D scene representation efficiency of [Gaussian Splatting](https://github.com/nerlfield/gaussian-splatting).
 The goal is to simplify the process of 3D scene reconstruction and visualization from images without requiring pre-set camera information or specific viewpoint data.

 ## Cloning the Repository